Polygraph Help

 • Mental health issues

 Merely taking the test can be a stressful experience.
-Talking with a professional that is familiar with the procedures involved and who understands why and how the test is given will help you be more relaxed during the examination.
-Before taking the exam, applicants are told to get a good night's sleep the night before the test, follow their normal routine, take their usual medications, be sure not to miss meals and arrive at the test site early.
+Speaking with a professional who is familiar with the procedures involved and who understands why and how the test is given could help you feel more relaxed during the examination.
+Prior to taking the exam, applicants are told to get a good night’s sleep the night before the test, follow their normal routine, take their usual medications, be sure not to miss meals, and arrive at the test site early.
+If you are applying for a security clearance or contesting a security clearance denial and know you will be taking a polygraph examination, we can help you.